Department of Chemistry

 Biomedical Engineering and Chemistry

-20 February 2014: Jonathan receives 2014 Life Sciences Research Foundation Postdoctoral Fellowship!
+20 February 2014: Jonathan receives 2014 Life Sciences Research Foundation (LSRF) Postdoctoral Fellowship!
 Congrats Jonathan!

 18 February 2014: Jeremiah receives 2014 Sloan Research Fellowship!
 Also congrats to colleagues Mircea Dinca, Bradley Olsen, and the rest of the MIT Sloan Fellows!